aws/aws-pdk/packages/type-safe-api/README.md

 #### Implement a Lambda Handler

 The generated runtime projects include lambda handler wrappers which provide type-safety for implementing your API operations.
 You can implement your lambda handlers in any of the supported languages, and even mix and match languages for different operations if you like.

+In the above CDK application, we used `NodejsFunction` with the entry point as `say-hello.ts`, so we can define the lambda function in the same `infra` project.

 In typescript, the implementation of `say-hello.ts` would look like:

 ```ts
 import { sayHelloHandler } from "myapi-typescript-runtime"; // <- generated typescript runtime package